Relapse Prevention Therapy in Tennessee

 - Identify triggers – While in recovery, individuals can work with therapists to identify what their triggers to use are.
 Simply knowing what makes one want to go back to using is often enough to prevent them from falling back into a pattern of abuse.

-- Avoid tempting situations – Relapse prevention in Nashville, TN focuses on providing clients with the clarity of mind to avoid tempting situations where they might feel like using again.
+- Avoid tempting situations – Relapse prevention therapy focuses on providing clients with the clarity of mind to avoid tempting situations where they might feel like using again.
 These situations can include going to places where other people are using or keeping people within one’s life that are actively using, for example.
 No longer going to places where use might occur or no longer keeping in contact with others who use can help clients avoid situations that might lead to relapse.

-- Develop a schedule – One of the most important skills taught in relapse prevention in Nashville Tennessee is how to develop a schedule.
+- Develop a schedule – One of the most important skills taught in our relapse prevention therapy is how to develop a schedule.
 When addicted to drugs and/or alcohol, individuals are often in the center of chaos.
 However, it takes structure in order to maintain recovery, which is why it is important to develop a daily, weekly, and/or monthly schedule to help maintain sobriety.
 This schedule can include to-do lists for each day, goals that need to be accomplished by a certain date, and so on.

 - Have a support system – Staying sober without the support of others is incredibly difficult.
-Our Nashville Tennessee relapse prevention program strongly encourages individuals to connect with the people in their treatment program and the meetings that they attend, as well as work out issues with friends and family members so that they can become a part of his or her support system.
+Our Tennessee relapse prevention therapy program strongly encourages individuals to connect with the people in their treatment program and the meetings that they attend, as well as work out issues with friends and family members so that they can become a part of his or her support system.
 When people are supportive of someone in recovery, the individual can achieve significant success in continuing on with his or her recovery.

 If you are struggling with a substance use disorder, do not waste one more second.
 Reach out and ask for help right now.